Norm Brunet

-'Norm Brunet is a Canadian singer-songwriter and instrumentalist.
+Norm Brunet (born February 13, 1958) is a Canadian singer-songwriter and instrumentalist.

 Early life

-Brunet was born in 1958 in the province of Quebec.
+Brunet was born on February 13, 1958, in the province of Quebec.
 He grew up and still lives in Ottawa, Ontario, and started playing guitar at the age of nine years old and wrote his first song at fifteen.

 Career

 With the release of Reflections in late 2019, it includes both original material as well as Nashville Tunesmiths songs.

 Brunet's 2017 album, It Don't Get Better Than This, is a mix of traditional country music, country rock, and Americana.

 Brunet writes songs regularly and has performed hundreds of shows a year.

 He names the Eagles, Poco, Loggins and Messina, and the Birds as some of his musical influences.